NARKWHAL/narkwhal.com/content/index.md

 title: Hello, I am Alex
 ---

-### This is where I store my notes around tech, customer success, and even some creative writing.
+### This is my [digital garden](https://github.com/MaggieAppleton/digital-gardeners) mostly around tech and other things of interest.

+Chances are if you are here then you are probably me going over my notes or a possible employer I sent the link too since this is my personal site.

 ## Tech Goals